awslabs/aws-sdk-swift/reference/0.x/AWSIoTSiteWise/IoTSiteWiseClient.md

 ### `describeDefaultEncryptionConfiguration(input:completion:)`

 Retrieves information about the default encryption configuration for the Amazon Web Services account in the default or specified Region.
-For more information, see <a href="https:​//docs.aws.amazon.com/iot-sitewise/latest/userguide/key-management.html">Key management in the
-IoT SiteWise User Guide.
+For more information, see [Key management](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/key-management.html) in the IoT SiteWise User Guide.

 ``` swift
 public func describeDefaultEncryptionConfiguration(input: DescribeDefaultEncryptionConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDefaultEncryptionConfigurationOutputResponse, DescribeDefaultEncryptionConfigurationOutputError>) -> Void)